toucansites/website/src/contents/docs/getting-started/config/index.md

 # Config
 ---

-This configuration file defines key settings for the entire site.
-The config file for Toucan is stored in the `config.yml` file, inside the project's root directory.
-This file is optional, and if it is not present, Toucan will use the default values.
+Defines key settings for the entire site.
+In Toucan, this is the `config.yml` file located in the project’s root directory.
+It is optional, and if missing, Toucan will use the default values.

 ### Default values